Cultured Foods for the Cholesterol Conscious

 A Powerful Thing - a Kefir Smoothie

 It's kind of a powerful thing - a kefir smoothie.
 It starts your day off by flooding it with lots of healthy bacteria.
 Then, no matter what you do that day, at least that morning you did the right thing.
 Your cells were flooded with nutrients.
 Kefir is anti-inflammatory and loaded with enzymes, probiotics, and vitamins.
 It's predigested and speeds to the parts of the body that are calling for the nutrients it provides.
-So go ahead and have your Christmas cookies, alcohol, and treats if you must.
-You'll probably not feel so good later, but little by little that kefir smoothie will start showing you the power it holds.
+If you are just getting started, check out my "Get Better Kefir Smoothie".
+It's really helping so many people feel better.
+It helps to reset the microbiome all the while building lots of good bacteria that can do their job keeping you healthy.
+Little by little that kefir smoothie will start showing you the power it holds.
 It starts off my mornings and sends me soaring each day.
 Being healthy is pretty awesome.

 Listen To My Podcast